-A Zoekjaar Hoogopgeleiden or Orientation year is a year during which non-EU internationals can live and work in the Netherlands without a work permit.
+A Zoekjaar Hoogopgeleiden (orientation year visa) is a year during which non-EU internationals can live and work in the Netherlands without a work permit.
 It’s a specific type of visa, which depending on your nationality, exempts you from doing any other administrative procedures in order to live here in the Netherlands.
 With a Zoekjaar visa, internationals have free access to the labour market for up to twelve months after their visa has been granted.

-There are no income requirements to qualify for the Zoekjaar visa.
+There are no income requirements to qualify for the Zoekjaar visa (orientation year visa).
 You are free to start a business, become self-employed or get a regular job.
 Even internships are allowed and do not require registration at a university.
 However, it is recommended that any internship opportunity you take should be used as a stepping stone towards a more sustainable job opportunity.
 Your end goal is, after all, to get sponsored by the company once your Zoekjaar visa expires.
 College Life Accelerate can help you achieve that goal.

 The application costs 285 euros.
 You cannot work in other EU countries with a Zoekjaar visa.
 You have up to three years after your graduation date to apply for a Zoekjaar visa.
 Did you know that you can obtain it multiple times?
 You can apply for a Zoekjaar visa after successfully completing a university degree.
 However, this program needs to be different from the one you previously completed.
 A Zoekjaar visa requires you to be self-sustaining.
 You are not entitled to social security or governmental financial aid here in the Netherlands and it is recommended you get a part-time job to finance your search.
-Search for a part-time job on College Life Jobs!
+Search for a part-time job on College Life Work!

 Why does the Zoekjaar exist?